knittingarch/censorix/README.md

 This blog will live on https://ghost.org/.

 Design
-A custome theme will be created using Handlebars that integrates nicely with Ghost.
+A custom theme will be created using Handlebars that integrates nicely with Ghost.